 Temporary residency permits must be renewed every year, and cost $1,500.

 Many of the government offices are located at the country's capital of Cockburn Town.

 Permanent Residence Status

-Permanent Residence Status, or PRC as it’s commonly referred to as, may be granted in situations of sufficient legal residency in the country, or in some cases, after significant investment.
+Permanent Residence Status, or PRC as it’s commonly referred to as, may be granted after 10 years of residency in the country, or in some cases, after significant investment.

 PRCs may either allow the right to work, or may not, depending on the category the document was applied for under.
 When the PRC includes the right to work, it may be restricted to a certain category, or may be unrestricted.

 Under the residency route, an applicant may apply after ten years of legally living in the country.
 The fee for a PRC obtained under the residency class is $10,000.
 There are additional provisions and accommodations for children, and for widows and widowers of a Turks and Caicos Islander or holder of BOTC.

 Under the investment PRC route, the status can be applied for after investment in a house, business, or public sector project.
 This class of PRC carries a $25,000 fee.

 In the case of a house or residence, the minimum investment is $1,000,000 on Providenciales, or $300,000 on the remaining islands in the country.